lukexyz/Language-Models/README.md

-# ULMFiT NLP Transfer Learning
+# ULMFiT NLP Transfer Learning :book: :speech_balloon:
-[ULMFiT (2018)](https://arxiv.org/pdf/1801.06146.pdf) is a state-of-the-art method which provides a framework for NLP transfer learning.
+[ULMFiT (2018)](https://arxiv.org/abs/1801.06146) is a state-of-the-art method which provides a framework for NLP transfer learning.
 It works in three stages:

 1. **General-Domain LM Pretraining**